doc-ai/tensorio-ios/README.md

 <a name="images-basic-example"></a>
 #### A Basic Example

 As always, inform TensorIO that an input layer expects pixel buffer data by modifying that layer's description in *model.json*.
 Set its *type* to *image*.
-You must also specify the *shape* and additionally the *format* of the image as either *RGB* or *BGR*.
+You must specify the *shape* as an array of *[height, width, channels]* and the *format* of the image as either *RGB* or *BGR*.
 More on image formats below.

 For now let's assume the tensor takes image volumes of size 224x224x3 with RGB byte ordering: